Today I am going to share what it takes to heal adrenal fatigue by taking you through a day in my life!

 Personally, I’m in to Kundalini yoga sets, or kryas, which are 3-5 minute practices that are used to achieve a particular goal like balance the nervous system or increase energy.

 8 am Breakfast- Eating within one hour of waking up assures the body that I’m not in a time of famine and that it can count on me to provide the nutrients it needs to heal.
 I recommend a smoothie with greens, Vitamin C, healthy fat and collagen protein to help stabilize your blood sugar.
-Get my favorite adrenal healing smoothie recipe in the PDF.

 Time Outdoors- Get outside for a relaxed walk for 10-30 minutes to get exposure to fresh air and sunlight.
 Our circadian rhythm is what ties us to our environment, and time outdoors (in the AM especially) helps encourage this connection.